ByteNybbler/MNIKEditor/README.md

 ## MASTER EDITOR

 * Scroll the mouse wheel: Navigate the LV and DG lists depending on where the mouse is hovering.
 Hold shift to scroll faster.
-* Ctrl+Click the LV or DG column: Type in the number of the wlv or dia you want to edit.
+* Ctrl+Click the LV or DG column: Type in the number of the wlv or dia to edit.
 * Right click: Right-clicking a wlv or dia number will copy the wlv or dia.
 Right-click the same wlv or dia again to cancel the copy, or left-click a nonexistent wlv or dia to copy to that wlv or dia.
 * Middle click: Middle-clicking a wlv or dia number will mark the wlv or dia for swapping.
 Middle-click the same wlv or dia again to cancel the swap, or left-click a different wlv or dia to swap with that wlv or dia.
 Swapping with nonexistent wlvs or dias is allowed.
 * PageUp: Page up on either the LV or DG column, depending on which one the mouse is hovering over.